 A common mistake I see many companies do, is have statuses that start with ‘Good morning!’ or ‘Good afternoon!’.
 Much of the time, we are many time zones away form our audience, so we always avoid these as well.

-Review your recent content that you’ve produced.
+Review your recent content marketing that you’ve produced.
 If there are any images of people are they diverse in;

 Now, look at any genders that you describe, or ages or workplaces.
 Are they varied, and do you give equal roles (if described) for both genders?
 Watch out specifically for roles that many people often assume are dominated by one gender, and use different gender descriptions to reverse the trend.